 Accessible Online Course Design

 Below is a helpful guide for developing accessible and inclusive online course content.
 Given the vast array of courses taught at Western and the diverse backgrounds of students, please reach out to the DAC team with any questions.
-All DAC phone numbers are still being answered.
-Please email (firstname.lastname@example.org) or call 360.650.3083.
+You can email (email@example.com) or call 360.650.3083.

 The Big Picture